DMARC is all about verifying that the address in the ‘From’ header is the actual sender of the message.

 Example for SPF:

 You send mail from yourdomain.com using some-esp.com.
-This ESP has setup bounce processing and therefor use a ‘Return-Path’ header of [email protected].
-As you have entered the ESP in your SPF, the SPF will pass.
-However as the domain in the Return-Path header does not match yourdomain.com, these messages do not align.
+This ESP has setup bounce processing and therefor use a ‘Return-Path’ header of [email protected]some-esp.com.
+The ESP has whitelisted their own servers through their SPF record.
+However, as the domain in the Return-Path header does not match yourdomain.com, these messages do not align.
 The ESP should change the Return-Path header or add an aligned DKIM signature.